na-ka-na/StructuredRNA/README.txt

 Modelled PDB data in Clojure to search for higher level topological patterns in the secondary structure of RNA.
+See RNA_Project.pptx for a presentation of the results.

 COMPILE WINDOWS
 ---------------